hito16/ffmpeg-wiiu/examples/5-sdlcheckenv/README.md

    - ex. docker exec -it ffmpeg-wiiu /bin/bash
    - follow build intructions on the github for Linux
    - Run and watch output
-   - ex. ./UDP-Debug-Reader
+   -  ex. open a termal on your desktop
+   -  run netcat  "nc -ul 4402" or /opt/devkitpro/tools/bin/udplogserver

-2. Homebrew
+2. Test Homebrew
-   - wiiload and test.
+   - wiiload <this app>.rpx  and test.